QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Human Evaluation Datasheet

-\subsection{Human Evaluation Datasheet}
+\section{Human Evaluation Datasheet}

-\subsubsection{Paper and Supplementary Resources (Questions 1.1--1.3)}
+\subsection{Paper and Supplementary Resources (Questions 1.1--1.3)}

-\paragraph{\qsecbox{Question 1.1: Link to paper reporting the evaluation experiment.
+\subsubsection{\qsecbox{Question 1.1: Link to paper reporting the evaluation experiment.
 If the paper reports more than one experiment, state which experiment you're completing this sheet for.
-Or, if applicable, enter `for preregistration.'}} For preregistration.
+Or, if applicable, enter `for preregistration.'}}